-518 PC states that “extortion is the obtaining of property or other consideration from another, with his or her consent, or the obtaining of an official act of a public officer, induced by a wrongful use of force or fear, or under color of official right.”
+518. (a) Extortion is the obtaining of property or other consideration from another, with his or her consent, or the obtaining of an official act of a public officer, induced by a wrongful use of force or fear, or under color of official right.

 - breaking into a home and taking the owner’s jewelry after threatening to break the owner’s leg.

-- threatening to expose a public official’s extramarital affair if he/she does not vote “yes” on a certain proposal.
+- threatening to expose a public official’s extramarital affair if they do not vote “yes” on a certain proposal.

 - receiving cash from a car owner after threatening to commit the offense of carjacking.

-A defendant can raise a legal defense to challenge extortion charges.
-Common defenses include the defendant showing that:
+You can raise a legal defense to challenge extortion charges.
+Common defenses include you showing that:

-- he/she did not use force or make a threat,
+- you did not use force or make a threat,

 - you were falsely accused, and/or

-- the victim did not perform the act that he/she consented to do.
+- the victim did not perform the act that they consented to do.

 The crime is punishable by:

 - custody in jail or prison for up to four years, and/or

 - a maximum fine of ten thousand dollars.